Client Retention · For Professional Firms

 Closing the gap pays for itself.

 The economics of loyalty are settled, and they’re lopsided.
 Keeping a client costs a fraction of winning one, and small gains in retention compound into outsized profit.
-A program that keeps even one business-owner relationship from drifting has already paid for itself — many times over.
+A single business-owner relationship is worth years of fees — the program defends a whole book of them for a fraction of what one of those relationships is worth.

 Harvard Business Review (acquisition vs. retention cost); Reichheld / Bain & Co. (retention–profit relationship).
 Illustrative; varies by firm.